World blog image

 Some countries have already tested eVoting.
 Estonia proved that an e-voting model can safeguard the process for millions of citizens.

-But some instances of electronic voting haven’t been so successful, such as during the Iowa caucus earlier this year.
-A key lesson to learn from examples like this is that systems need to be thoroughly tested beforehand.
+But some instances of electronic voting haven’t been so successful, such as during the Iowa caucus in early February 2021, when only 439 voters from nearly 1,800 precincts were able to cast their vote through the designated app.
+A key lesson to learn from examples like this is that systems need to be thoroughly tested for reliability, security, and user onboarding before they’re released for widespread use.
 And back-up plans need to be available on the day, in case any problems arise.

 How could electronic voting work?